-Orthopedic hand, wrist, arm and shoulder specialists in Kansas City
+Orthopedic hand, wrist, arm, elbow and shoulder specialists in Kansas City

 At HCA Midwest Health, our orthopedists diagnose and treat a wide range of hand and upper extremity injuries and conditions.
 Our leading diagnostic and testing capabilities, paired with our expert providers, enables us to relieve pain and increase mobility in the hands, arms, shoulders and wrists.